rosschapman/internetross/blog.md

 > ...
 >
 > In a manner reminiscent of J.K.
 Gibson-Graham, they are concerned with identifying spaces in which life can be made bearable through fine-grained analysis of specific, situated practices.
 This may be deeply unsatisfying to readers who want a bold proposal for fixing the problems produced by modern capitalism, including the acceleration of climate change.
 There are no calls for revolution in these books.
+>
 > <footer><small><cite>Feminists write the Anthropocene: three tales of possibility in Late Capitalism</cite>, Danya Glabau</small></footer>

 > This claim to intersectionality as the dominant feminist method can be produced with such insistence that an interest in exploring other frames, for example assemblage, gets rendered as problematic and even produces WOC feminists invested in other genealogies as "race-traitors."
+>
 > <footer><small><cite>“I would rather be a cyborg than a goddess”: Becoming-Intersectional in Assemblage Theory</cite>, Jasbir Puar</small></footer>

 # Not so byzantine algorithm studies: Using math to deliver your medication

 Tags: _math, programming, probability, combinatorics_
 9/9/20

 Like many commercial software developers, math plays a more sporadic role in my day-to-day work.
 That said, I certainly wouldn't blithely demote _knowing math_ below other techs like programming languages, web frameworks, and principles of software design/architecture; which already sets up a false dichotomy, anyway.
-At least not anymore.

 Math presents a beautiful core proposition to software developers.
-Through its powers of abstracting and reducing real-world dynamics into expressable, repeatable, sequential logic -- which we can almost always leverage easily into our favorite coding grammars -- math can be the companion dynamo we need for achieving levels of faithful verisimilitude for real world complexities (Keep It Savvy Stupid).
+Through its powers of abstracting and reducing real-world dynamics into expressable, repeatable, sequential logic -- which we can be lifted easily into our favorite coding grammars -- math can be the companion dynamo we need for achieving levels of faithful verisimilitude for real world complexities (Keep It Savvy Stupid).

 Italicizing _knowing math_ is totally an intentional problematization to mess with the idea that _knowing math_ is narrowly scoped to demonstrating technical prowess of calculation or proofing.
 I think software engineers can, and should, consider a relationship with math as knowing _enough_ math; like, an ontological relationship with math's formalism and general principles. _Math The Good Parts_, so to speak.
 Otherwise the bravado of equating math and problem solving or math as "hard" (dick) science of some kind is doomed to engender an axiomatic blur that will gate keep devs who are not deemed fit for lack of educational background or interest in fiddling with greek letters.
 Keep these gates wide open, por favor!